 Be Familiar with Delivery People

 No matter how advanced our security technology might get, it’s always helpful to make sure residents are on good terms with their delivery people.
-Not only does it increase peace of mind for those who are receiving packages, but if your local delivery personnel notice any suspicious activity, they will feel more inclined to report it.
+Not only does it increase peace of mind for those who are receiving packages at their doorstep, but if your local delivery personnel notice any suspicious activity, they will feel more inclined to report it.

 However, no matter who delivers packages to your residential unit, Parcel Pending lockers are “courier agnostic,” meaning that lockboxes will accept deliveries from all possible couriers, which guarantees 100% deliverability.

-One of the best ways to deter criminals and ensure package security is to ward off wrongdoers before they have the chance to commit a theft.
+One of the best ways to deter criminals and ensure package secure package delivery is to ward off wrongdoers before they have the chance to commit a theft.
 We’ve already explained how a highly visible camera system can help you achieve this aim.
 Another really useful tactic is to post signs.

-Any signs you post should indicate that the premises are under surveillance.
+Any signs you post should indicate that the premises are under surveillance with a security camera.
 If you decide that you’re going to purchase some signs—an inexpensive investment—make sure you:

 - Install signs that don’t simply blend into the wall; consider using orange or yellow signs that attract the eye